BrunoHalltari/CTF-Writeups/Redpwn-2020/Web/Tux-fanpage/Readme.md

 The qs package is used by express to parse the request params.
 This package can also accept arrays from the request params if they are passed as follows:

 https://mysite.tld/route?param[]=1&param[]=2
 This treats param as an array [1,2].
-We can use this property to exploit this websie.
+We can use this property to exploit this website.

 Upon analysis, we see that the page is the accepted from the query, hence passing something like ../index.js will give us the source code which has the flag.
 But here's the catch.
 There are 2 functions which prevent anything of this sort.
 First, the strip function removes characters from the start of the string until it matches the regex /^[a-z0-9]$/im.
 However, if the start of the string matches this regex, it will not check any further.
 This prevents us from having absolute paths like /etc/passwd or paths starting with ../ in the page param.